Groupe EDH is a leading French higher education group, with over 75 years of expertise in the creative industries.

 Founded in 1961 in Paris, EFAP School of Communication has been a pioneering school from the get-go, and helped shape a field of study now deemed essential: communication.
-With close to 3,500 students spread over its 10 campuses (in Paris, Lille, Lyon, Bordeaux, Aix-en-Provence, Montpellier, Strasbourg, Toulouse, Algiers, New York and Shanghai), and a network of 20,000 graduates employed around the world, EFAP School of communication was the first and has become one of the best communication schools in France.
-EFAP School of Communication is awarding graduate French degrees and double degrees recognised all over the world, after 5 years of study including 23 different specializations.
+With close to 5 500 students spread over its 14 campuses in France and abroad and a network of 30 000 graduates employed around the world, EFAP School of communication was the first and has become one of the best communication schools in France.
+EFAP School of Communication is awarding graduate French degrees and double degrees recognised all over the world after 5 years of study including 22 more than 20 different specializations.

 Founded in 1963, ICART school of cultural and art management has become the arts and culture industries’ go-to training ground, whipping the cultural management and art market sectors’ emerging professionals into shape.

-EFJ is a journalism school that trains students with a passion for information and media looking to become multi-skilled, operational, and connected journalists.
-Over the course of three years of study, students are able to tap into the EFJ’s innovative approach to teaching, in which immersion, production and hands-on experience occupy a central role in the learning process.
+EFJ is a journalism school that trains individuals passionate about news and media who aim to become versatile, operational, and connected journalists.
+Over the course of 3 or 4 years, EFJ’s program develops an innovative teaching approach in which immersion, production, and fieldwork are integral parts of the learning experience.

 Located in Paris and Bordeaux, EFJ school of journalism is the most digital-focused of France’s journalism schools, and specialises in educating graduates trained in producing and sharing work in step with today’s paces and media formats.